Courtney Moran LL.M.

 Courtney, the founding principal of EARTH Law, LLC and chief legislative strategist for Agricultural Hemp Solutions, LLC, is the leading expert on hemp law championing legal policy for sustainable Cannabis hemp agribusiness development.
 Courtney's article, Industrial Hemp: Canada Exports, United States Imports was published by the Fordham Environmental Law Review.
 She participated in the United Nations General Assembly Special Session on the world drug problem in April 2016.
 In October 2016, Courtney testified before the Senado de la República in Mexico City, Mexico.
 She successfully lobbies for the Oregon Industrial Hemp Farmers Association passing legislation, HB 4060 (2016), SB 1015 (2017), and HB 4089 (2018), protecting Oregon hemp agricultural interests.
 She authored H 3559 (2017), establishing the South Carolina hemp program.
 Courtney provided foundational language for SB 119 (2017), establishing the Wisconsin hemp program.
 Courtney strategically guided drafting SB 6 (2018), establishing the Alaska hemp program.
 She also provided pivotal strategy in drafting Missouri hemp legislation HB 2034 (2018), establishing the Missouri hemp program.
 Courtney is co-petitioner of the Relegalizing Industrial Hemp Project, a formal administrative rulemaking petition to the U.S. Drug Enforcement Agency that will remove hemp from the Controlled Substances Act.
 She also worked closely with Senator Ron Wyden (D-OR) and Senate Majority Leader Mitch McConnell (R-KY) in drafting the Hemp Farming Act of 2018 (S. 2667).

 Courtney currently serves on the Oregon State Bar Cannabis Law Section Executive Committee, as Second Vice Chair on the national NORML Board of Directors, and is the national Hemp Industries Association Legislative Review Committee Chairwoman.
-Her extensive background in Cannabis hemp law reform and program development would bring a unique perspective on the administrative, agricultural, and environmental aspects of Cannabis law to the NCBA Board and membership.
+Her extensive background in Cannabis hemp law reform and program development brings a unique perspective on the administrative, agricultural, and environmental aspects of Cannabis law to the NCBA Board and membership.